Ñusta

-Ñusta, which roughly translates to "princess" in the Quechua language, is a term for a highly noble or upper-class woman of Inca or Andean birth.
-Inca noblewomen were essentially part of the Inca Empire where they spoke the traditional Inca spoken language "Cuzco Quechua." Ñustas were not full descendants of Inca royalty.
-Therefore, the Quechua term was used to denote the regional origin of the ñusta's non-royal parent.
-A ñusta could range from being the daughter or half-sister of the Sapa Inca himself, one of his lesser wives, or a wife or daughter of another high-ranking male noble, such as the heads of the local municipalities, kuraka.
-The Spaniards recognized ñustas as noblewomen and added the Spanish term “Doña” to their Christian and Andean names.
+Ñusta, which roughly translates to "princess" in the Quechua language, is a term for a highly noble or upper-class woman of Incan or Andean birth who spoke the traditional Cuzco Quechua language. Ñustas were not full descendants of Incan royalty; therefore, the Quechua term was used to denote the regional origin of the ñusta's non-royal parent.
+A ñusta could range from being the daughter or half-sister of the Sapa Inca himself, one of his lesser wives, or a wife or daughter of another high-ranking male noble such as the heads of local ayllu municipalities (kurakas).

+Ñustas typically did not have full Incan status and, therefore, had to have their natal provinces as part of their titles.
+The Spanish recognized ñustas as noblewomen and added the Spanish title “Doña” to their Christian and Andean names.

-As Ñustas were part of the Inca culture, there would be a large focus and heavily connection when it comes to familial relations.
-One of the most important foundations and ideologies was family unification and adapting to a bounded organization.
-They also engaged with the process of creating food surpluses, maintain economic prosperity and having multiple opportunities to establishing a stabilized society being part of the Inca civilization.
+The role of the ñusta focused heavily on familial relations.
+One of the most important foundations and ideologies of Incan culture was family unity and adaptation to a bounded organization. Ñustas also contributed to creating food surpluses and maintaining economic prosperity, both supporting the stabilization of Incan society.